 - All 13A and 15A plugs and sockets are rubberised for extra durability.

 - Extension leads use the highest quality German manufactured Mennekes 16A IP44 plugs and sockets, which have incredible strength and durability to withstand on-site use.
-Standard duty PAT leads use quality Europa branded plugs and sockets, which are superior to the basic connectors used by most suppliers.
+PME branded connectors are used for 32A applications.

 - All extension leads are constructed to comply with BS7671.